mksolemn/angular-universal-seo-with-firestore/README.md

 ```

 And we move everything to posts.service.ts
-In case you're IDE doesn't automatically take care of imports, you can check project code on github and copy the imports.
+In case your IDE doesn't automatically take care of imports, you can check project code on github and copy the imports.

 ```javascript
 // posts.service.ts